Payload Format

 BatteryVoltage

-This devices doesn't have batteries.
-The battery voltage message returns the measured voltage from the microcontroller.
+This device doesn't have batteries.
+The battery voltage message returns the measured voltage and temperature from the microcontroller.

 Message type T = 0x03 and length L = 0x03.